ghonk/ibex/README.md

-# IbeX - Intelligence based entity Xtraction
+# ibex - Intelligence Based Entity Xtraction

 This service is a wrapper for the spaCy named entity recognition tool.
-Given a text document, `ibex.entities.get_entites` will return a list of the named entities detected.
+Given a text document, `ibex.get_entites(text, language='english')` will return a list of the named entities detected.
 A key weakness of spaCy's NER is that it may not recognize proper nouns that are not properly capitalized.

 ## Docker